dell/iac-storage-automation/powermax/sample_roles/dellemc_powermax_deprovision_cluster/README.md

 Role Variables
 --------------
-Variables required for these ansible roles are explained below, including value types expected with example inputs..
+Variables required for these ansible roles are explained below, including value types expected with example inputs.
 Required Variables are included in defaults/main.yml file with commented out example values.
 Users can impose their own naming conventions and pass required variables by other means at run time if required.